Rust-GPU/SPIRV-Tools/porting-plan.md

 - [x] Carry a validated header (schema + bound) into `ValidModule`, reject zero-valued ids with typed wrappers, and add a text/binary `ValidatableModule` helper so validation can be driven from either representation ergonomically.
 - [x] Let `ValidModule` own the validated words behind an `Arc<[u32]>` so validated modules can be shared without extra copies across FFI and CLI boundaries.
 - [x] Wrap shared words in a `ModuleWords` newtype and surface `words_handle` for reuse to keep raw slices out of downstream APIs.
+- [x] Add structural validation for decoration targets: member decorations must target structs and decoration groups must be declared before use.
+Classified `OpDecorationGroup`/`OpGroupDecorate` in the layout pass to keep logical ordering enforced.
 - [ ] Add broader structural checks for logical layout ordering (capabilities/extensions/debug/annotations) before enabling the validator over the FFI/CLI.
 - [x] Expose the Rust validator through the FFI and `spirv-val` CLI; feature-gate or deepen coverage as parity improves.